Maja Jelčić

-Maja Jelčić (born 20 July 2004) is a Bosnian footballer who currently plays as a forward for BSC Young Boys, on loan from Inter Milan, and the Bosnia and Herzegovina women's national team.
+Maja Jelčić (born 20 July 2004) is a Bosnian footballer who currently plays as a forward for BSC Young Boys and the Bosnia and Herzegovina women's national team.
+In July 2026, Jelčić joined BSC Young Boys permanently after a season-long loan from Serie A club Inter Milan during the 25/26 season, signing a two-year contract with the club until Summer 2028.